 It’s tough keeping your heart rate in the Orange Zone when temperatures are on the rise and clear skies are tempting you to get outside.

 While relaxing during sun-filled weekends and week-long vacations in the summertime can give you a much-needed break from your daily routine, it can also make staying dedicated to your Orangetheory workouts a challenge.
-These are the latest exipure real reviews.
+Check out the latest Exipure reviews.

 Sharing their tips on how to stay motivated, especially during those warm weather months, are three Orangetheory members who attend at least four classes a week.
 By planning out your summer fitness routine with a little extra strategy and intention, you can keep showing up as your best self — mentally and physically — all season long.